Smart Ways to Segment Your Customer Data

 Knowing where to access and store your data is also very important.
-In our digital community, we can find data in our eCommerce Platform, email service provider (ESP), customer relationship management tool (CRM), Google Analytics and tracking software, and many different 3rd-party systems.
+Ecommerce businesses will find data in their eCommerce Platform, email service provider (ESP), customer relationship management tool (CRM), Google Analytics and tracking software, and many different 3rd-party systems.
 The structure of your data has to be managed as well to ensure your segmentation is as precise as possible.
 More likely than not, you’ll find mismatched fields in each system where one stores country codes as “US” and others as “USA.”
 We previously spoke about how to keep your data clean.

 Now that we have a high-level overview of the benefits, opportunities, and sources of customer data segmentation, let’s examine specific points that provide the most insights.